 Heraldry Specific to the Northern Forests

-In the Principality of the Northern Forests an individual, rather than a family, has a Coat of Arms.
-These rules of Heraldry are derived mainly from Heraldic traditions in England and Spain, Northerner Heraldry also incorporates distinctly Northern symbols, especially native predators such as Mountain Lions, evergreen trees, flora and fauna and uniquely Northerner elements taken from medieval Scandinavian cultures.
-A unique system of cadency is used for women who inherit arms.
+In the Principality of the Northern Forests an individual, rather than a family, has a Coat of Arms so We do not grant arms to families or family names.
+These rules of Northerner Heraldry are derived mainly from Heraldic traditions in England and Scandinavia.
+Northerner Heraldry also incorporates distinctly Northern symbols, especially native predators such as Mountain Lions, evergreen trees, flora and fauna and uniquely Northerner elements taken from medieval Scandinavian cultures.
+A unique system of Cadency Marks are used for women who inherit arms.
 No preference is given to male or female in inheriting arms and the College of Arms of the Northern Forests does not use ovals or lozenges for women instead of shields unless specifically requested by the Armiger.

 - Ailes, A. (2002).
 Heraldry in medieval England: symbols of politics and propaganda.
 PR Coss, M.